Setting up a New Blog

 First you will need to consider who will be doing the blogging – will it just be you or will there be multiple bloggers?

-Once you have established which account you are using (personal or office) you will need to enable blogging for that login.
+To create your blog, you will need to enable blogging for your login.
 Visit the following address and log in with the chosen account: https://myaccount.aber.ac.uk/protected/permsets/

 Once logged in you should see a screen like the following: